Find Affordable College Courses

 5 Yearly Graduations

 University of Florida comes in at #6 on our list of the most popular colleges offering graduate certificates in area studies.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 5 graduate certificates were handed out to area studies majors at UF.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+During the most recent year for which we have data, 5 people received their graduate certificate in area studies from UF.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #6